callumzw/Sonas-Pictura/README.md

 # Sonas-Pictura

-Sonas Pictura is an applciation created as an honours project project.
+Sonas Pictura is an application created as an honours project project.
 It's aim is to visualise audio and show its direction.

 How to use
 A 7.1 audio device is needed to be connected and selected as primary speaker, this can be seklected in the settings of the audio driver.
 If not avaible 3rd Party applciations such as Razer Sound can be used to virtulsie this.